cslfiu/Android-Security-Updates/README.md

 Our code consists of five sets of experiments:

  1. [Support-Lists](./Code/1-Support-Lists.ipynb): This code includes the analysis of support lists provided by OEMs.
 The support lists are used to extract the support timeline of the devices.
 For example, Galaxy Fold was in monthly support list from 2019-10-08 to 2022-11-04 and it is in quarterly support list since then.
-  - Usage in the Paper: The statistics about the support lists given in Section 3B.
+  - Usage in the Paper: The statistics about the support lists are given in Section 3B.
 It is also used to extract the support type (e.g., monthly), which is later used for evaluating the impact of the support type presented in Section 6A  in the paper.

- 2. [Supported-Period](./Code/2-Part-1-Supported-Period.ipynb): This code includes the analysis of the supported devices.
-Since the support behavior varies between the OEMs, in this section, we use the full support duration of the devices.
+ 2. [Supported-Period](./Code/2-Part-1-Supported-Period.ipynb): This code includes the analysis of the devices while they are receiving security updates.
   - Usage in the Paper: The dataset stats are reported in Section 3A and the results of the supported period analysis given in Section 4A  in the paper.

- 3. [Unpatched-Analysis](./Code/3-Part-2-Unpatched-Analysis.ipynb): This code includes analysis if unpatched (i.e., unsupported) devices to quantify the risk of using unpatched Android devices.
+ 3. [Unpatched-Analysis](./Code/3-Part-2-Unpatched-Analysis.ipynb): This code includes an analysis of unpatched (i.e., unsupported) devices to quantify the risk of using unpatched Android devices.
-  - Usage in the Paper: The results of unpatched device analysis given in Section 4B - Part-2: Unsupported Period in the paper.
+  - Usage in the Paper: The results of unpatched device analysis given in Section 4B of the paper.

- 4. [Factor-Analysis](./Code/4-Factor-Analysis.ipynb): This code includes the impacting factor analysis.
+ 4. [Factor-Analysis](./Code/4-Factor-Analysis.ipynb): This code includes the analysis of impacting factors on the availability and timeline of security updates by OEMs.

-  - Usage in the Paper: The results for the impacting factor analysis in Section 5 in the paper.
+  - Usage in the Paper: The results for the impacting factor analysis are in Section 5 of the paper.

  5. [Key-Issues](./Code/5-Key-Issues.ipynb): This code includes examples of the key issues such as inconsistency examples or discrepancies in AER-certified devices.
-   - Usage in the Paper: The results of key issues analysis is given in Section 6 in the paper.
+   - Usage in the Paper: The results of key issues analysis are given in Section 6 of the paper.

 **Order of Execution**: It is recommended to run the scripts in the order provided.
 However, if changing the sequence, ensure you execute 1 before 4, and 2 before 3, as some data from the former scripts is used for the latter ones.